This post may contain affiliate links. Please read our disclosure policy.

 ingredients in buttermilk pancakes on a kitchen counter.

-If you have any ingredients leftover from this small batch buttermilk pancakes recipe, check out our Leftover Ingredients Recipe Finder.
+If you have leftover ingredients from this small batch buttermilk pancake recipe, check out our Leftover Ingredients Recipe Finder.

-• Salt: A pinch enhances the overall flavor of the pancakes.
+• Salt: Enhances the overall flavor of the pancakes.

-• Buttermilk: The star ingredient for tanginess and fluffiness.
-It reacts with the baking soda for lift and softens the gluten for a tender texture.
-Got extra buttermilk?
-Use some in a mini Italian Cream Cake, Hush Puppies, or a mini Red Velvet Cake.
+• Buttermilk: The key to tender, tangy pancakes.
+It reacts with baking soda for lift and softens the batter for a fluffy texture.
+Extra buttermilk?
+Use it in Italian Cream Cake, Hush Puppies, or Red Velvet Cake.

-• Melted Butter: Adds richness and moisture to the pancakes.
+• Melted Butter: Adds moisture and a rich, buttery flavor.

 Recipe Variations